Burt Kearns

 Burt Kearns is an American author, journalist, and television and film producer, writer and director, whom Donald Liebenson of Vanity Fair referred to as a "show business and pop culture savant."

-Kearns's first book, the television memoir Tabloid Baby, was published in 1999.
-The Show Won't Go On: The Most Shocking, Bizarre, and Historic Deaths of Performers Onstage, which he wrote with Jeff Abraham, was published in 2019.
-His biography of actor Lawrence Tierney, Lawrence Tierney: Hollywood's Real-Life Tough Guy, was published in December, 2022 by the University Press of Kentucky.
-Applause Theatre & Cinema Books published Kearns’ book, Marlon Brando: Hollywood Rebel, on April 2, 2024.
-Kearns's book, Shemp!
-The Biography of the Three Stooges' Shemp Howard, The Face of Film Comedy, was published on October 1, 2024, also by Applause.
+Kearns is the author of five books: the television memoir Tabloid Baby (1999); The Show Won't Go On: The Most Shocking, Bizarre, and Historic Deaths of Performers Onstage, written with Jeff Abraham (2019); Lawrence Tierney: Hollywood's Real-Life Tough Guy (2022); Marlon Brando: Hollywood Rebel (2024); and Shemp!
+The Biography of the Three Stooges' Shemp Howard, The Face of Film Comedy (2024).

 In 2018, he became a contributor to the literary pop culture website, PleaseKillMe.com.
 In December 2021, he began to contribute written and video pieces to Legs McNeil’s literary pop culture website, Legsville.com.